-Fat loss training can be very confusing for our fitness clients but even for fitness professionals, but it doesn’t have to be.
-Unfortunately, a common belief held by many of our fitness clients is that more cardio is best, and the longer the workouts the better results you will have.
+Fat loss training can be very confusing for our personal training clients and even for their coaches, but it doesn’t have to be.
+Unfortunately, a common belief held by many of our clients is that more cardio is best, and the longer the workouts the better results you will have.
 This notion is not only false but also a colossal waste of time.
 Instead, focus on the most important elements of fat loss regardless of how much time your clients can commit to fat loss.
 Let’s eliminate the confusion and follow the hierarchy of fat loss.

 The Hierarchy of Fat Loss

 You can’t out-train a poor diet.
 You need to achieve a calorie deficit while taking in adequate proteins (to preserve muscle) and essential fats in your nutrition plan.
 It may sound over-simplistic but the difference between building muscle mass and burning body fat is determined by your diet.
 Make nutrition king for fat loss.
 Nutrition is so powerful that you can achieve fat loss without exercise.
 However, bear in mind striking the ideal balance is not always simple; chronically underconsuming calories (as many people are bound to do) can absolutely undercut fat loss and muscle building.